 Along with matcha green tea, here’s a quick glance at some of the other top health benefits of the ingredients in this green tea latte:

 - Coconut oil: Coconut oil benefits come from its medium-chain fatty acids that serve as a perfect source of energy, are easier to digest and aren’t stored as fat as quickly or as easily as other types of fats.
-Consuming coconut oil can help to prevent heart disease, protect your liver, reduce inflammation and boost your immune system.
-(6)
+Studies indicate that coconut oil can help to prevent heart disease, protect your liver, reduce inflammation and boost your immune system.

 - Coconut butter: Coconut butter is ground-up coconut meat that has a buttery consistency.
 Coconut butter is about 60 percent oil, while coconut oil is 100 percent, so they are a little different.
 Unlike coconut oil, coconut butter contains fiber, which is important for controlling blood sugar levels and regulating digestion.

 - Collagen protein: Collagen is found in your muscles, skin, bones, blood vessels and digestive system.
-It reduces joint pain and degeneration, promotes the health of your skin, hair, nails and teeth, works as a metabolism booster and improves the health of your liver and heart.
+It reduces joint pain and degeneration, promotes the health of your skin, hair, nails and teeth, and improves the health of your liver and heart.
 Your body’s collagen production naturally slows down with age, so adding collagen protein to your smoothies or recipes like this green tea latte can help keep these bodily systems running properly.
-(9)

 How to Make This Green Tea Latte

-The first step to preparing this green tea latte is warming 1½ cups of either coconut milk or almond milk in a small pot or tea kettle.
+The first step to preparing this green tea latte is warming 1½ cups of either reduced fat coconut milk or unsweetened almond milk in a small pot or tea kettle.

-Next, add the warm milk, 1 teaspoon of coconut oil and 2 teaspoons of coconut butter to a blender.
+Next, add the warm milk, coconut oil and coconut butter to a blender.

-Then add in 1 teaspoon of ceremonial-grade matcha and 1 scoop of collagen protein.
+Then add in the ceremonial-grade matcha and 1 scoop of collagen protein.
 When choosing matcha at the grocery store or online, opt for an organic, GMO-free option.
 You also want the only ingredient on the label to be matcha — with no added sugars.

 If you’d like to add a little sweetness to your latte, try using 1–2 teaspoons of maple syrup.